foundriesio/docs/source/reference-manual/security/security.rst

 Secure Element as Secrets Storage
 ---------------------------------

-There are different techniques how to securely store secrets on your devices.
+There are different techniques to securely store secrets on your devices.
 We recommend that you take advantage of the `Hardware Security Module (HSM)` to keep your device secrets sealed.

-Hardware Secure Module (Secure Element) specifics of select hardware platforms are described below.
+Hardware Secure Module (Secure Element) specifics for select hardware platforms are described below.

 .. toctree::
    :maxdepth: 1